| Title: | A Framework for Building HTTP API |

 Application$add_static(path, file_path, content_type = NULL, ...)

-Endpoint path.
+pathEndpoint path.

-Path file or directory.
+file_pathPath file or directory.

-MIME-type for the content.
+content_typeMIME-type for the content.

-If content_type = NULL
+If content_type = NULL then MIME code content_type will be inferred

 automatically (from file extension).

-If it will be impossible to guess about file type then content_type
+If it will be impossible to guess about file type then content_type will

-be set to application/octet-stream
+be set to application/octet-stream.

-Not used.
+...Not used.

 add_openapi()